Removing Anodizing

 • Well ventilated room

-3. Spray a nice even coating of the oven cleaner over the parts.
-The parts should start to foam up and you may even see some of the anodizing starting to bleed off.
+3. Then spray a nice even coating of the oven cleaner over the parts.
+The parts should start to foam up and you may even see some of the aluminum anodizing starting to bleed off.

-5. Repeat steps 3 and 4 until you have a nice raw looking piece of aluminum.
+5. Finally, repeat steps 2-4 until you have a nice raw looking piece of aluminum.

-6. The final step is to polish the metal until you are satisfied with its “shine.”
+1. The final step is to polish the metal until you are satisfied with its “shine”.
 You may not get a bright chrome-like polish without using a proper polishing wheel, polish, and buffer.
 What you will end up with is a good brushed aluminum look.

 Aluminum parts after anodizing removed

 Without attempting to get a chrome shine, the parts I “stripped” of anodizing all came out with a good raw aluminum look.
 I did use a polish cloth to give it some shine, but the end result still looked good.
 I took about an hour to do a steering servo skid, two chassis braces, and the two shock towers.
-The T-Maxx looks much nicer in a mix of black, anodized blue and raw silver aluminum.
+The T-Maxx looks much nicer in a mix of black and raw silver aluminum parts.

 Before removing anodizing